 TED lessons combine maths, science and IT, with creativity, art and design; teaching children programming, coding and how to use cutting-edge design software.
 They learn how to create and engineer their designs using 3-D printing, robotics and laser-cutting, combined with more traditional building techniques.
 They study the history of design and how technological developments are changing product creation and manufacture while thinking about the processes of packaging design, graphics, product development and marketing – providing them with a wide range of skills that are directly applicable to the real world.

 The suite has been cleverly designed with a spacious, main workshop space for practical work, an entrance hall that will be used as an exhibition space, two computing labs and various auxiliary storage spaces for equipment and materials.
-This allows for whole classes to use the suite at once, while enabling them to work individually or small groups on different projects and stages of a process.
+This allows for whole classes to use the suite at once, while enabling them to work individually or in small groups on different projects and stages of a process.
 One such project includes our 2 electric Goblin cars, designed, built and raced by a team of children.
 The video below shows the exciting final race at the prestigious Goodwood track.

 Starting in Form III, we introduce children to the environment of the TED suite, showing them how to construct simple mechanisms and use the equipment safely.
 As they progress up the school, their knowledge and skills accumulate, enabling them to take on more ambitious projects.
 They explore phenomena like hydraulics, pneumatics and aerodynamics, creating machines – boats, catapults and lighthouses for example – that they designed on the computers.
 In Forms VII and VIII, the amount of time pupils spend studying TED each week doubles to two hours.
 The subject becomes more demanding and increasingly cross-curricular, enabling the children to embark on a diverse range of projects using robotics, vacuum forming, 3d printers and CNC milling.

-As part of our ambitious plans for introducing TED as a new subject, we are organising partnerships with local engineering businesses and the University of Buckingham, along with a program of speakers to inspire and engage the children with the possibilities of careers in the technology industry.
+We have partnerships with local engineering businesses and the University of Buckingham, along with a program of speakers to inspire and engage the children with the possibilities of careers in the technology industry.
 We are also developing new opportunities for pupils to take Design and Technology scholarships at senior schools.